ortil-afk/routerConfigpkt/README.md

 ```bash
 Ex. --> R1
 ```
-The above example will name the router “R1”, configure the domain name to be “ecpi.local”, and set the enable password to “cisco”
+The above example will name the router “R1”, and configure the domain name to be “ecpi.local”